NCAS-CMS/cfdm/docs/source/tutorial.rst

 metadata construct using `~Field.convert` method of the field construct, which identifies a unique metadata construct and returns a new field construct based on its properties and data.
-The new field construct always has domain axis constructs corresponding to the data, and (by default) any other metadata constructs that further define its domain.
+The new field construct always has :term:`domain axis constructs` corresponding to the data, and (by default) any other metadata constructs that further define its domain.

 .. code-block:: python
    :caption: *Create an independent field construct from the "surface